Fewer restrictions at high school fall activities this season?

 KSHSAA Executive Director Bill Faflick said it’s up to each school district to decide its own guidelines.

-Faflick said the association only has recommendations to wear masks while indoors, but schools are encouraged to follow county health guidelines.
+Faflick said the association only recommends wearing masks indoors, but schools are encouraged to follow county health guidelines.

-Salina South High School Athletic Director, Ken Stonebraker, said outdoor events will look normal, with no limitations.
-Stonebraker said indoors, there will be masks required.
+Salina South High School Athletic Director Ken Stonebraker said outdoor events would look normal with no limitations.
+However, Stonebraker said masks would be required indoors.

 “Those sports that we have that are inside, which in the fall are primarily volleyball, we will ask our patrons to mask when they come to those games,” said Stonebraker.
 “We’re planning to go back as normal as we possibly can.”